tls-attacker/TLS-Attacker-Description/README.md

 - nx search-read

 The privileges can be managed in the Privileges tab of Nexus using the following documentation https://help.sonatype.com/repomanager3/system-configuration/access-control/privileges.

+## Docker Repository

+The Nexus server also hosts a Docker repository which can be accessed under https://hydrogen.cloud.nds.rub.de.
+When logging on to the repository using `docker login https://hydrogen.cloud.nds.rub.de` you have to provide credentials.
+These are your GitHub username and GitHub personal access token you created during the [Setup](#snapshot-repository--nexus).
+We refer to the official [Docker repository documentation](https://docs.docker.com/docker-hub/repos/) for further details on the usage of the docker repository.

 # Server Architecture / Nginx